 Every rateable assessment is allocated a differential rate category, for the purpose of calculating the General Rate Levy.
 The definition is influenced by a number of factors such as the land use, location, size and valuation.
 Categories are printed in the 'Description Column' on the rate notice immediately under the General Rates.

 General Rate Levies are calculated based on the (valuation x 'rate in the dollar') or the (minimum for the differential category), depending on which is the greatest.
-To see a full listing of the general rate categories, definitions and 'rate in the dollar' please refer to pages 1-15 of the 2021/2022 Revenue Statement.
+To see a full listing of the general rate categories, definitions and 'rate in the dollar' please refer to pages 1-15 of the Revenue Statement 2022-23.

 Utility Rating Group Definitions

 Every rateable assessment is allocated a Utility Rating Group for the purpose of calculating Service Levies, where applicable.
 Utility Rating Groups vary between residential and commercial in most circumstances, and are further based on location.

 Utility Groups are printed on the top right hand side of the Rate Notice.

 Council has 6 Utility Rating Groups, defined on page 5 of the Revenue Statement 2022-23.

 Utility Charges apply for the following services:

 Policy and unit charges supporting Utility Levies are adopted once each year at Council's Original Budget Meeting.
 The utility charges are categorised in the Revenue Statement 2022-23 as follows:

 - Utility Groups 31 - 32, Sewerage & Waste